PRADULOP/Mall-Inventory-Management-App/README.md

 # Mall Inventory Management App

 ## Overview
-The **Mall Inventory Management App** is a full-stack application that helps manage inventory efficiently.
-It consists of three main components:
+**Mall Inventory Management App** is a web-based platform where customers can search products across stores, get recommendations, and use image-based search, while managers can manage products, inventory, orders, and carousel ads.
+The app consists of three main components:

 - **Client** (Frontend) – React-based application
 - **Server** (Backend) – Node.js with Express